 The amount of published information is growing rapidly.
-Much of this information comes in unstructured textual form that cannot easily be searched, mined, visualized and, ultimately, acted upon.
-The principal goal of our group are machines that can read and "understand" this textual information, converting it into interpretable structured knowledge to be leveraged by humans and other machines alike.
+Much of this information comes in the form of unstructured text which cannot easily be searched, mined, visualized or, ultimately, acted upon.
+The principal goal of our group is to build machines that can read and "understand" this textual information, converting it into interpretable structured knowledge to be leveraged by humans and other machines alike.

-To achieve our goal we work in the intersection of Natural Language Processing, Machine Learning, Cognitive Science and Information Retrieval.
+To achieve our goal we work in the intersection of Natural Language Processing and Machine Learning.
 We rely heavily on statistical methods of various flavours.

 Sebastian works in NLP and Machine Learning.
 He is particularly interested in helping machines to read more accurately by leveraging knowledge gathered through reading more accurately.